wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.1.5 =
+* Added the ability to defer iframe loads until the footer to enhance site performance.

 = 2.1.2 =
 * Bug fix for default global country setting issue.